-Trauma-Informed care means being able to see beyond an adult's presenting behaviours and to ask, 'what has happened to you' rather than 'what is wrong with you?'.
+Trauma-Informed care means being able to see beyond an adult's presenting behaviours and to ask, 'what has happened to you' rather than 'what is wrong with you?'
+This relies on staff having a compassionate curiosity to understand adults.